hakcthaon-xrpl-evm/.github/profile/README.md

 ## Usage 📈

-To use the XRPL-EVM-Solvency, you can directly interact with our [WebApp](http://89.58.41.130:4051/):
+To use the XRPL-EVM-Solvency, you can directly interact with our [WebApp](http://89.58.41.130:4051/) (TEST -> HTTP):

 ## Technical Details 🛠️

 The XRPL-EVM-Solvency relies on a comprehensive technology stack:

-- **Privacy-Preserving Ownership Proofs:** Ring signatures enable users to prove XRP and any other token (ERC20/NFTs) ownership without revealing specific wallet addresses, preserving user's privacy.
+- **Privacy-Preserving Ownership Proofs:** Ring signatures, based on our homemade solution [Alice's Ring](https://www.cypherlab.fr/alices-ring) enable users to prove XRP and any other token (ERC20/NFTs) ownership without revealing specific wallet addresses, preserving user's privacy.
 - **Highly Scalable and Efficient Ring Signature Protocol:** We leverage a highly scalable and efficient ring signature protocol, Alice's Ring, to ensure that users can prove their assets ownership on chain without compromising security.
 - **High decentralization:** The XRPL-EVM-Solvency is built on top of the XRPL-EVM sidechain, it only uses decentralized tools.
 This ensures that the system is not controlled by a single entity and that users can interact with the system in a trustless manner for free.
 - **Smart Contracts:** The smart contracts are deployed on the XRPL-EVM sidechain, they are written in Solidity.
 They are used to verify and store the ownership proofs.